WorkJam raises $50 million to help companies engage with frontline workers

 The COVID-19 pandemic has sparked considerable debate about the future of work, and some argue it will simply fast-track a movement that was already underway.
 While much of this shift involves white-collar jobs that require little more than an internet connection, people working on the front lines have a growing array of options, thanks to technologies such as augmented reality (AR) and remote video.

-WorkJam fits into this wider trend by minimizing the need for in-person meetings with a workforce that may work in shifts or at multiple locations.
-The platform also allows management to quickly pass information to hourly or contract workers who don’t have access to a company email address.
+WorkJam fits into this wider trend by minimizing the need for in-person meetings with a workforce that may work staggered hours in shifts at multiple locations.
+The platform allows management to quickly pass information to hourly or contract workers who don’t have access to a company email address.

-Other notable startups operating in this realm include Deputy, which raised $81 million 18 months ago to help companies better manage hourly workers.
+Other notable startups operating in this realm include Deputy, which raised $81 million 18 months ago.

-WorkJam had previously raised around $12 million, and with another $50 million in the bank it will further expand globally, invest in new hires, and pursue acquisitions.
+WorkJam had previously raised around $12 million, and with another $50 million in the bank it said that it will further expand globally, invest in new hires, and pursue acquisitions.
 WorkJam has actually acquired two companies in the past 15 months: employee communication tool Peerio and on-demand staffing platform Forge.